walter2/twitter_style_api/README.md

    --register Tim Timber timt qwerty

-3. All registered users can be dispalyed with '--users' '-u'. eg:

-   -u

-  would display:

-   ['timt']

-4. A user can be logged in with '--login' or '-li' followed by the user name and password of the user.
+3. A user can be logged in with '--login' or '-li' followed by the user name and password of the user.
 The logged in user is then displayed. eg:

    -li timt qwerty

+4. Once a user is logged in he can post with '--post' or '-p' followed by a text.
+The post is then confirmed. eg:

+   --post This is my first post.

 5. A logged in user can be logged out with '--logout' or '-lo' and the user name: